sontek/sontek_net/sontek-frontend/posts/2023/nuking_aws_account.md

     - SRE
 title: Wiping an AWS Account with aws-nuke
 ---
-When you're an SRE/DevOps engineer you'll end up making AWS accounts and create a lot of cruft in your sandbox and development accounts.
+When you are an SRE/DevOps engineer you will end up making AWS accounts and create a lot of cruft in your sandbox and development accounts.
 AWS does not make it easy to clear these up but there is a tool called [aws-nuke](https://github.com/rebuy-de/aws-nuke) that will do it for you!

 # Safe Guards
 aws-nuke has a few safeguards in place to prevent inadvertent data loss.
-The first of which is it requires you to alias the targetted account.
+The first of which is it requires you to alias the targeted account.
 I like to put `nuke` in the alias to make it clear.

 ```bash